 Hello!
 I’m Hitomi.
 I was born and raised in Kagoshima.
 After graduating from the college, I mostly lived in Tokyo and came back to my hometown 10 years ago.
 I love communicating with people and sharing each other’s culture and history.
 As I used to work for an airline company, I could travel to many foreign countries with lots of joy experiencing their unique cultures.
 Now, I want to help visitors from abroad enjoy Japanese unique culture, history, nature.

-“Fabulous day in Kagoshima”
+“Great day with Hitomi in Kagoshima”

 Hitomi A.